CHOOSING THE BEST ALL-AROUND WHEELSET FOR THE ROAD CYCLIST

 Shimano Dura-Ace 9000 C35 – Best Alternative

 Excellent comfort and performance in a low maintenance, high durability wheel.
 Rolls smoothly, accelerates well with excellent dry and wet braking, handling and lateral stiffness.
 Shimano wheels are well built, stay true and carry durable hubs.
 No maintenance issues.
 Relatively light vs. others in this category though not as aero as wider, deeper all-around rims.
-Best prices on these wheels currently in inventory at Wiggle.
+Best prices on these wheels currently in inventory at Merlin Cycles and Wiggle.

 Other all-around clinchers…

 I researched a number of other wheels in this category including the 3T Accelero 40 LTD, DT Swiss RC 38 Spline C and RRC 46 Dicut C, Halo Carbaura RD 38, American Classic 40, and Miche SWR Full Carbon RC.
 These wheelsets aren’t widely distributed in bike shops and there aren’t many independent reviews or user comments about them on forums.
 I’ve not been able to ride any of them myself or know anyone who has.
 I’m not going to render an opinion about them until there is more to learn and say.

 Was this review worth your time?
 Want save money on whatever gear you buy next?

 If you plan to buy something I covered in this review or any piece of cycling gear for that matter, there’s an easy way to save money and keep the cranks turning on more reviews like this one.
 Simply click on the store links in red in the posts or right hand column and buy any of your cycling gear through the stores you connect to.